 Aviemore is just one of the locations that dog lovers and their pets enjoy traversing when it comes to the Scottish highlands.
 As such, there are likely to be many, many more trails in the area.
 These are just some of the best dog walks we think most pet lovers will do best to try for themselves over time.
 Why not take a lookout here for yourself?

 Dog walking in Aviemore is breath-taking.
 This side of the country is likely to be one of the quietest yet most visually dramatic natural areas you’ll come across.
-However, if you do fancy trying something a little bit different from the odd trails and walks, make sure to take a look at our list of the top dog attractions in Aviemore.
+However, if you do fancy trying something a little bit different from the odd trails and walks, make sure to take a look at our list of the pet friendly days out in Aviemore.
 There’s actually plenty to do up here, and if you fancy travelling over into Inverness, you can – it’s not too far away.